FNNDSC/CHRIS_docs/apiprofiles/cube/split.md

-# Split
+# Plugin instance split

 API resource representing an abstract data entity that records the topological operation of "splitting a plugin instance's output directory".
 This operation consists in creating one or more pl-topologicalcopy plugin instances from the same input directory which is the output directory of the split plugin instance.
-The output directory of each newly created plugin instance contains the files in their input directory that match a regular expression filter specified for each plugin instance during the split operation.
+The output directory of each newly created plugin instance contains the files in their input directory that match a regular expression filter pre-specified for each new plugin instance as a parameter of the split operation.

 ## Semantic descriptors